 Corticosteroids can also alter the effects of other medications.
 However, the likelihood of interactions happening with steroid sprays or injections is low.

-Be careful what you eat when taking this medication, too.
+Be careful what you eat when taking corticosteroids.
 Certain steroids shouldn’t be taken with food, as interactions may occur.
-Avoid taking this drug with grapefruit juice.

-Tobacco and alcohol can also cause interactions with certain medications.
-Make sure to talk to your doctor about the effect these may have on corticosteroids.
+Tobacco and alcohol can also cause interactions with certain medications, including corticosteroids.
+If you regularly drink or smoke, talk to your doctor about the effect this may have on your treatment.

-Make sure to talk to your doctor about the pros and cons of corticosteroids, other conditions or diseases you have, and ways to minimize side effects.
+Talk to your doctor about the pros and cons of corticosteroids.
+Communicate any preexisting conditions you have, and any medications you take, to your healthcare team in order to minimize risk of side effects.